 The American Academy of Pediatrics released a policy statement in February 2018: Advocacy for Improving Nutrition in the First 1000 Days to Support Childhood Development and Adult Health.
 Recognizing that maternal prenatal nutrition and infant and toddler nutrition in the first 2 years of life (the first 1000 days) are essential factors in a child’s optimal neurodevelopment and lifelong mental health, the statement urges all providers caring for children to advocate for healthy diets that optimize essential nutrients for mothers, infants and young children.
 Healthy neurodevelopment that optimizes each child’s chance to achieve his or her full potential is dependent on, and must take into account, socioeconomic, family, and nutritional factors.
 Two areas that the policy statement highlight as opportunities for intervention are 1) supporting breastfeeding and improved infant and toddler nutrition and 2) informing providers of best practices in early childhood nutrition.

 The Kohl’s Start Childhood Off Right (SCOR) initiative, which is part of Connecticut Children’s Office for Community Child Health, incorporates both of these key strategies.
-The program is educating physicians in Hartford and around the state about the importance of supporting breastfeeding, including the AAP’s recommendations for a breastfeeding friendly office, and about how to counsel parents about optimal infant and toddler nutrition, with support from Kohl’s and the Child Health and Development Institute.
-In addition, SCOR is collaborating with dozens of community partners to create an integrated network of resources to support Hartford families in achieving healthy growth for their children.
+The program educates physicians in Hartford and around the state about the importance of supporting breastfeeding, including the AAP’s recommendations for a breastfeeding friendly office, and about how to counsel parents about optimal infant and toddler nutrition, with support from Kohl’s and the Child Health and Development Institute.
+In addition, SCOR collaborates with dozens of community partners to create an integrated network of resources to support Hartford families in achieving healthy growth for their children.
 SCOR aims to create a seamless process for families to access necessary resources, starting with referrals from pediatric primary care providers.
-Since families with young children engage with a multitude of organizations such as the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC), home visiting programs, and family centers, SCOR is also educating community outreach workers on how to counsel families on healthy eating and activity for infants and toddlers.
+Since families with young children engage with a multitude of organizations such as the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC), home visiting programs, and family centers, SCOR also educates community outreach workers on how to counsel families regarding healthy eating and activity for infants and toddlers.

 The pediatric research and academic pendulum for the obesity epidemic is swinging from treatment to prevention, specifically on prevention during the first 1000 days from conception to 2 years of age.
 Kohl’s SCOR is working to create a system that will thwart the prediction that 57 percent of the current generation of children are headed toward obesity and its associated health challenges, especially for our poorest and most vulnerable children.

-Nancy Trout, MD is co-director of Kohl’s Start Childhood Off Right, which is an initiative of Connecticut Children’s Office for Community Child Health.
+Nancy Trout, MD, MPH is co-director of Kohl’s Start Childhood Off Right, which is an initiative of Connecticut Children’s Office for Community Child Health.

 To sign up to receive E-Updates from Connecticut Children’s Office for Community Child Health, click here.